-To make the sauce, I sauté onions, garlic, sun-dried tomatoes, jarred roasted peppers, and freshly chopped rosemary, and then add it all to a food processor or blender with chickpeas and part-skim ricotta cheese.
-Since I use sun-dried tomatoes packed in oil, I don’t need to add any oil to the pan when cooking the veggies, but if you use dried tomatoes not in oil, you will want to heat oil in the pan and then sauté the onions and garlic before adding the sun-dried tomatoes and peppers.
+To make the sauce, I sauté onions, garlic, sun-dried tomatoes, jarred roasted peppers, and freshly chopped rosemary.
+I then add the sautéed mixture to a food processor or blender along with chickpeas and part-skim ricotta cheese.
+Since I use sun-dried tomatoes packed in oil, I don’t need to add any oil to the pan when cooking the veggies.
+However, if you use dried tomatoes not in oil, you will want to heat oil in the pan and then sauté the onions and garlic before adding the sun-dried tomatoes and peppers.

 A few other notes about this recipe to make your life easier.

 - If you want to save even more time, skip the onions and garlic (or use garlic paste) and go straight to the blender with the sun-dried tomatoes, roasted peppers, rosemary, chickpeas, and ricotta.
 Personally, I love the flavor boost from sautéing the veggies, but if you are really pressed for time, it will still come out delicious.
 Plus you’ll have one less pan to wash!

 - If you are on a gluten-free diet, sub chickpea pasta or any other gluten-free pasta of your choice for the whole wheat pasta.
 I love how this comes out when I have used Banza chickpea pasta in the past.